PgBiel/typst-diagbox/README.md

 # typst-diagbox
-A library for diagonal line boxes in Typst tables; a.k.a., table cells with a diagonal line dividing them.
+A library for diagonal line dividers in Typst tables; a.k.a., table cells with a diagonal line dividing them.

 ## Usage